MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/query-results-cache.md

 * [Show query results cache](../management/show-query-results-cache-command.md): Returns statistics related to the query results cache.
 * [Clear query results cache](../management/clear-query-results-cache-command.md): Clears query results cache.
-* Refresh query cache entry: a specific query cache entry can be refreshed using `query_results_cache_force_refresh` (OptionQueryResultsCacheForceRefresh) [client request property](../api/netfx/request-properties.md).
-When set to `true`, it will force query results cache to be refreshed also in case existing cache is present.
-This is useful in scenarios that require queries results to be available for querying.
-The property must be used in combination with 'query_results_cache_max_age', and sent via ClientRequestProperties object (not as 'set' statement).
+* Refresh query cache entry: a specific query cache entry can be refreshed using `query_results_cache_force_refresh` (OptionQueryResultsCacheForceRefresh)[client request property](../api/netfx/request-properties.md).
+When set to `true`, this command will force query results cache to be refreshed also when an existing cache is present.
+This process is useful in scenarios that require queries results to be available for querying.
+This property must be used in combination with 'query_results_cache_max_age', and sent via ClientRequestProperties object.
+The property can't be part of a 'set' statement.

 ## Capacity